 Inspired Forward is an Amazon Affiliate partner, as well as an affiliate partner with other bloggers and affiliate programs.
 We may receive a commission from products purchased through affiliate links in this post.

-Habit research is super popular right now.
+Habit research is super popular.
 There’s never been a better time to learn just what makes our habits tick, exactly how to break or change a habit we don’t like, and the steps or rules to follow to build and strengthen habits we like.

 Definition of a Habit

 A habit is “a settled or regular tendency or practice, especially one that is hard to give up.”
-They’re ingrained neural pathways for routines we’ve practiced over and over again until they become unconscious or second nature.
+They’re ingrained neural pathways for routines we’ve practiced repeatedly until they become unconscious or second nature.

 Habits are good, “bad,” or neutral, depending on how the habit affects your life.